tsengwoody/Access8Math/readme.md

 *	In "General Settings", you can set whether "Access8Math interaction window" is automatically displayed when entering interactive mode.
 *	In interactive mode, "interaction window" can be displayed manually via ctrl+m when "interaction window" are not showed.
 *	Fix multi-language switching bug.
+* Add translations in Turkish, thanks to the translation work of cagri (çağrı doğan).
 *	Compatibility update for nvda 2019.1 check for add-on`s manifest.ini flag.
 *	Refactoring dialog window source code.